petru/cakewalk/docs/getting_started.md

 So, what are we actually doing in that short piece of code?
-First, we create a new bot in line 3 and conigure it in lines 4–6 – {Cinch::Bot#configure configure} simply yields the configuration object, which allows you to configure various things.
+First, we create a new bot in line 3 and conigure it in lines 4–6 – {Cakewalk::Bot#configure configure} simply yields the configuration object, which allows you to configure various things.
 In this example, we only set which server to connect to and which channel to join.
 Another often-used option is the nickname of the bot